gauravsuryvanshi06/Health-Care-Application/README.md

 - Using our app user can get basic information about health at theirfinger tip.
-- User can get basic diet, can find their BMI, and sources of different diseases nearby
+- User can get basic diet, can find their BMI, and sources of different diseases nearby.
-- Health community has vast application area in Cancer where patientscan discuss with each other
+- Health community has vast application area in Cancer where patientscan discuss with each other.

 - Using our application smart healthcare app,health related suggestions will be given to users.
 - Providing user friendly community to interact with experts and other users is possible trough this application and it